jeccydev367/alx-system_engineering-devops/0x02-shell_redirections/README.md

- A script that print hello world
+ A script that print hello world again